fedidat/HexoSite/source/_posts/140-migrate-font-fork.md

 In practice, I don't think it's such a great idea and increases page load time for no good reason.
 For example, icon fonts for the share buttons represent about half of the size of the page you're looking at...
-But at least if you do it - do it right.
+But at least if you have to do it - do it right.

 Font-Awesome has apparently taken a turn for the worse in recent years by denying all pull requests, among other questionable decisions.
-So some good folks have forked it and make fork-awesome.
+So some good folks have forked it and made fork-awesome.
 Here's a quote from their README.md:

 >Following concerns regarding [the development of Font Awesome](https://github.com/FortAwesome/Font-Awesome/issues/12199#issuecomment-362919956), the PR Freeze since Oct 2016 and the direction [Fort Awesome](https://fortawesome.com/) is taking with the version 5.0 of their project, we are forking Font Awesome (4.7), in order to build on this incredible tool Dave Gandy has given us [...].